See what questions

 Always advise your doctor of any medications or treatments you are using,

 including prescription, over-the-counter, supplements, herbal or alternative treatments.

 Some of the comorbid or associated medical symptoms for Liver cancer may include these symptoms:

 Research the causes of these more general types of symptom:

 Research the causes of related medical symptoms such as:

 Research the causes of these symptoms that are similar to, or related to, the symptom Liver cancer:

 Read more about causes and Liver cancer deaths.

 Chronic liver disease often undiagnosed: One study reported that 50% of patients with a chronic liver disease remain undiagnosed by their primary physician.
 The reasons are multifactorial.
-Possible...read more »
+Possible conditions include chronic hepatitis, cirrhosis of the liver, ...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: